vikrant82/net-pulse/project-plan.md

 **Goal:** Package the entire application for simple, one-command deployment.

 * **5.1: Dockerization:**
-    * Write a multi-stage `Dockerfile` that first builds the Svelte frontend and then builds the Python application, copying the compiled assets to be served by FastAPI.
+    * Write a `Dockerfile` that builds the Python application and copies the static frontend assets (`index.html`, CSS, JS) to be served by FastAPI.

 * **5.2: Compose for Deployment:**
     * Create a `docker-compose.yml` that defines the Net-Pulse service, maps the port, and mounts a volume for `netpulse.db` to ensure data persistence across container restarts.